 Training, qualifications & experience

-My psychotherapy training was a four-year integrative masters programme which included experience of working with severe and enduring mental health issues.
+My psychotherapy training was a four-year integrative masters programme at The Metanoia Institute which included the experience of working in a hospital setting with severe and enduring mental health issues.
 I have taken further courses to continue my professional development in a range of areas including various models of short-term work such as CBT and ACT, relational therapy, stress management and trauma, mindfulness, working with self-harm, gender identity, with university students and in group and coaching work.

-I am an Associate and Instructor of Mental Health First Aid and regularly deliver training courses to organisations as a Mental Health First Aid Instructor training staff to be mental health first aiders.
+I am also a qualified and experienced Associate and Instructor of Mental Health First Aid (MHFA) and have delivered many training courses to staff in commercial organisations and educational establishments to become mental health first aiders.

 Bachelor of Arts Hons English Language and Literature (Oxford University)

 Masters Degree Integrative Psychotherapy (Middlesex University)

 Qualified Mental Health First Aid Instructor (Mental Health First Aid)

 I have worked for 23 years in private practice, the NHS, the Higher Educational sector and the voluntary sector, including the Medical Foundation for the Care of Victims of Torture.
 I work with adults - young and older - couples.

 Prior to my psychotherapy training, I worked for many years as a news and current affairs journalist for the BBC and national newspapers in London, Paris and the Middle East.

 Since 2000, I have published many articles on issues related to counselling and psychotherapy in the journal of the British Association for Counselling and Psychotherapy and continue to write today on professional matters.